-190 mile (306km) self-supported Ultra Race following Wainwright’s Coast to coast route from St Bees to Robin Hood’s Bay.
+300km self-supported ultra race following Wainwright’s Coast to coast route from St Bees to Robin Hood’s Bay.

 Beginning at St Bees on the west coast, the route crosses the north of England through three National Parks finishing in Robin Hood’s Bay on the east coast.
-Taking in iconic mountains, valleys, moors and over 16,000 feet of ascent, the Northern Traverse is one of the most spectacular ultra races in the world.
+Taking in iconic mountains, valleys, moors and ~6,500m of ascent, the SILVA Northern Traverse is one of the most spectacular ultra races in the world.

-The lakes traverse is a challenging 60 mile (97km) ultra
+The SILVA Lakes Traverse is a challenging 100km ultra

-This race starts with the Northern Traverse in St. Bees and crosses the entire Lake District, finishing in Shap.
+This race starts with the SILVA Northern Traverse in St. Bees and crosses the entire Lake District, finishing in Shap.
 You'll have 28 hrs to complete the race, from the western coast through Ennerdale, Borrowdale, over Grasmere Common and Fairfield, through Patterdale, over Kidsty Pike and along Haweswater and into Shap.
-A total of 12000ft (3658m) of ascent over 60 miles (97km), this is a challenging yet beautiful Ultra.
+With a total of ~3500m of ascent over 100km, this is a challenging yet beautiful ultra.